 You can prep things like chopping vegetables and measuring ingredients beforehand and only bake or cook the day of Thanksgiving.

-Or, if you like, reheat the day off, and you don’t have to be in the kitchen all day.
-The point is that you can enjoy with your guests the delicious food you made!
+Or, if you like, reheat the day off, and you don't have to be in the kitchen all day.
+The point is that you can enjoy the delicious food you make with your guests!

 Even prep the table ahead of time if you have enough countertop space to cook in your kitchen.